 S&Ds - Weekly Update.
 This week's highlights and what's coming up

-Check out a video wrap-up of the March Plenary session:
+Check out a video wrap-up of our last Plenary session:

-Another big event we are looking forward to in the coming months is the third edition of the School of Democracy.
-The lively and interactive event will be back for another session in April, in Reggio Emilia in Italy, and we are looking forward to meeting 100 young democrats aged 18 to 25 from Europe and beyond in order to start a debate on the most important topics our Union is facing, both within and outside its borders.
+One event we are looking forward to in the coming weeks is the third edition of the School of Democracy.
+The lively and interactive event will be back for another session this April, in Reggio Emilia, Italy and we are looking forward to meeting 100 young democrats aged 18 to 25 from Europe and beyond in order to start a debate on the most important topics our Union is facing, both within and outside its borders.

 Our President and team will be traveling there on April 19, for a three-day debate with the young generation.